mastercomfig/mastercomfig/docs/customization/modules.md

 ### 3D sky

-Controls the enhanced 3D skybox enabled in most maps
+Controls the enhanced 3D skybox that are present in most maps.

+Default setting: based on which preset you are currently using.

 * **`3dsky=off`**: Disables 3D sky
 * **`3dsky=on`**: Enables 3D sky

 ### Jigglebones

-Controls cloth and joint physics on some items like the fish and skull bat
+Controls cloth and joint physics on some items like the fish and skull bat.

+Default setting: based on which preset you are currently using.

 * **`jigglebones=off`**: Always disable jigglebones
 * **`jigglebones=on`**: Disable jigglebones only if the framerate is below 67FPS